Waxing Gibbous on

 Lunation 416 / 1369

-The Moon is 9 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 9 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 416 of Meeus index or 1369 from Brown series.

 Synodic month length 29.67 days